frelon/suse-elemental/docs/linux-only-image.md

 * A server or virtual machine running Tumbleweed, Leap 16.0, SLES 16 or SUSE Linux Micro 6.2, with a minimum x86_64-v2 instruction set.

-## Prepare the installation virtual machine image
+## Prepare the installation target

 1. Create a `qcow2` disk with a size of `20GB`: